 When the State of Utah makes a decision about an application for unemployment benefits, either the employee or employer can file an appeal to reconsider the decision.
-We offer affordable representation in hearings for unemployment appeals.
+We offer experienced representation in unemployment appeals.
 You can submit your information at the bottom of this page and we’ll contact you to discuss representation.
+We represent employees in appeal for regular unemployment (U/I) and for Pandemic Unemployment Assistance (PUA).

 Why Are Unemployment Claims Denied?